Zoning Rasters

 Data Integration · City and Regional Planning

-Environmental Analysis · Site Selection
+Environmental Analysis · Land Use Research

-Existing-land-use datasets from the USGS, NASA, and others describe what's on the ground today—but not what's buildable there.
+Zoning Rasters offer a standardized overview of the types of residential and nonresidential uses allowed in a given geography, in a raster format.
+Existing land-use datasets from the USGS describe urban intensity on the ground today — but not what's buildable there.
 Zoning Rasters fill that gap.
-At 30x30m resolution, Zoning Rasters depict the residential and nonresidential uses permitted under current zoning rules, capturing housing density and 14 nonresidential use types—from retail and office to industrial, institutional, and protected open space—along with roadways, water surfaces, and state and federally protected lands.
+At 30x30m resolution, Zoning Rasters depict the residential and nonresidential uses permitted under current zoning rules, capturing housing density and 14 nonresidential use classifications — from retail and office to industrial, institutional, and protected open space — along with roadways, water surfaces, and state and federally protected lands.
 The result is a ground-truth land classification layer that integrates with existing geospatial environments.

 • Zoning Rasters offer a digitized and standardized overview of the types of residential and nonresidential uses allowed in a given geography, in geospatial format (API).